grpc/proposal/A72-open-telemetry-tracing.md

     the order of the sent messages on the attempt (i.e., it starts at 0 and is incremented by 1 for each message sent), the same below.
-  * key named `message-size`, with integer value of message size, or uncompressed message size if message needs a compression.
+  * key named `message-size`, with integer value of message size, or uncompressed message size if message needs compression.
     The size is the total attempt message bytes without encryption, not including grpc or transport framing bytes, the same below.
   * If compression needed, add key `message-size-compressed` with integer